Logistics providers have to know the difference between FTZ and a bonded warehouse and understand the benefits of each.

 On the other hand, a bonded warehouse is very different.
 A bonded warehouse is just a building wherein goods can be stored (and, in some cases, manufactured) without any payment of taxes (or duty).
 These warehouses have been around since the 1800s, and they’re subject to the rules and regulations set forth by Title 19, United States Code, and section 1555.
 Furthermore, unlike an FTZ, a bonded warehouse’s goods are subject to taxation on January 1st of every year.

 There are many benefits of an FTZ which include, but are certainly not limited to, the following:

-- Trade benefits for businesses: any business who gets their products admitted into the FTZ will find themselves at a competitive edge to those who aren’t admitted in the FTZ.
+- Trade benefits for businesses: Any business that gets its products admitted into the FTZ will find themselves at a competitive edge to those who aren’t admitted to the FTZ.

 The Benefits of a Bonded Warehouse

 Of course, not every business will be in the market for an FTZ.
 There are some that will require the services of a bonded warehouse, which has its own set of benefits, including:

 - No import tax payment required: Importers and company owners don’t have to pay taxes on products stored in a bonded warehouse.
 (Exporters, however, are subject to duty.)

 - Generous storage time: While there are some countries that don’t have a storage time limit for your goods, the average American bonded warehouse allows you to store your goods for no more than five years…which is still quite sufficient for many non-perishable goods.

 - Safe Haven for Restricted Goods: Finally, but certainly no less importantly, if you’re in a business where you have access to — or use — so-called “restricted goods,” a bonded warehouse is a great place to store, and keep, these goods without fear of repercussion or penalty.